-However, not all manual coffee grinders are created equal, so it’s important to look for a hand grinder that’s well-designed, precise, and consistent for your brew method.
+However, not all manual coffee grinders are the same, so it’s important to look for a hand grinder that’s well-designed, precise, and consistent for your brew method.

 Here are the best manual coffee grinders.

-This manual coffee grinder is praised for its sturdy construction and ease of use.
-It's shaped like an hourglass with the mill on top and a glass jar on the bottom to catch the grounds.
-The hopper holds up to 50 grams of coffee beans and the jar holds 100 grams of coffee grounds.
-Despite this grinder’s large capacity, it's rather compact in size, measuring just 4 x 8 inches.
+Reviewers praise this manual coffee grinder for its sturdy construction and ease of use.
+It's shaped like an hourglass, featuring a mill on top and a glass jar on the bottom to catch the grounds.
+The hopper holds up to 50 grams of coffee beans, and the jar holds 100 grams of coffee grounds.
+Despite the grinder’s large capacity, it's rather compact, measuring roughly 6.8 inches wide and 9 inches high.
 The base can also be used as a storage container for grounds by attaching the lid to the jar.

 This grinder has a non-slip rubber base, which helps to keep the mill in place while turning the crank.
-It also features a ceramic conical burr, which is preferable over a blade grinder because it doesn’t produce the heat that can have a negative effect on your coffee’s essential oils.
-The entire unit can be broken down to make it easier to store and clean, which allows users to get into those hard-to-reach areas of a grinder.
+It also features a ceramic conical burr.
+This is preferable over a blade grinder because it doesn’t produce the heat that can negatively impact your coffee’s essential oils.
+Disassembling the entire unit is easy, allowing you to clean those hard-to-reach areas of a grinder.
 Every so often, it should be washed with a mild detergent by hand or placed in the dishwasher.

 This hand grinder stuns with its solid wood body and iron accents.
 It's available in white wood, black wood, and brown wood.
 The burr is made of premium cast iron, a material that won't produce heat, odor, or rust.
 The whole thing measures 2.8 x 7.2 inches, the hopper has a capacity of 35 grams, and the bottom container holds 55 grams.
 It excels in producing both fine and coarse grinds for making different types of coffee brews.